boardgameio/boardgame.io/docs/tutorial.md

 In Tic-Tac-Toe, we have just one type of move that we shall name `clickCell`.
-The move function accepts the game state `G`, and returns the new game state after the move is executed. `ctx` is a framework managed object that contains metadata like `turn` and `currentPlayer`.
+The move function accepts the game state `G` and returns the new game state after the move is executed. `ctx` is a framework managed object that contains metadata like `turn` and `currentPlayer`.
 Everything after that is an argument that you pass in at the